-In 2012, to mark the 100th anniversary of the sinking of the Titanic, Royal Canadian Mint featured the colossal vessel on three commemorative coins.
+In 2012, to mark the 100th anniversary of the sinking of the Titanic, the Royal Canadian Mint featured the colossal vessel on three commemorative coins.

 A $10 Fine silver coin designed by Yves Bérubé depicts the vessel travelling westward on its doomed maiden voyage alongside the iceberg that sealed its fate and with the Atlantic Ocean in its wake.
 Inscriptions on the coin include “CANADA,” the face value, the year-date, the words “RMS TITANIC” and the nautical coordinates at which Titanic sank, “41°44, 49°57.”
-With a mintage of 20,000 pieces, this hand-polished coin has a mirror-like Proof finish, a weight of 15.87 grams and a diameter of 34 mm.
+With a mintage of 20,000 pieces, this hand-polished coin has a mirror-like Proof finish, a weight of 15.87 grams and a diameter of 34 millimetres.

 Also designed by Yves Bérubé, the second coin—a colourized and silver-plated 50-cent Proof piece—depicts a different view of the Titanic with the Atlantic below in shades of blue and yellow.
 Inscribed is “CANADA,” the face value, the year-date, and “RMS TITANIC.”
-This coin has a weight of 32.82 grams, a 42-mm diameter and a mintage of 15,000 pieces.
+This coin has a weight of 32.82 grams, a 42-millimetre diameter and a mintage of 15,000 pieces.

-The third piece is a colourized 25-cent Specimen coin designed by Three Degrees Creative Group.
+The third piece was a colourized 25-cent Specimen coin designed by Three Degrees Creative Group.
 It features two contrasting scenes of the legendary vessel—one with day-time colours and the other a night scene.
 Inscriptions include “CANADA,” the face value and the years “1912-2012.”
 The Mint didn’t set an official mintage limit for this coin, instead offering it “while supplies last.”
-This coin has a weight of 12.51 grams and a 35-mm diameter.
+This coin has a weight of 12.51 grams and a 35-millimetre diameter.

 “The Royal Canadian Mint is proud to commemorate Canada’s history, culture and values with special collector coins.
 Canada is forever linked with the story of the RMS Titanic through the efforts of Canadian ships that took part in recovery operations and by the memory of the lives lost that rest peacefully in Halifax cemeteries,” said Ian Bennett, then Mint president and CEO, upon unveiling the coins coins at Halifax’s Maritime Museum of the Atlantic in 2012.